microsoft/fluentui-react-native/packages/experimental/Button/SPEC.md

 ### Slots

+The `Button` component has three slots, or parts.
+The slots behave as follows:

 - `root` - The outer container representing the `Button` itself that wraps everything passed via the `children` prop.
 - `icon` - If specified, renders an `icon` either before or after the `children` as specified by the `iconPosition` prop.
 - `loader` - If specified, renders a `loader` before `children` while the `loading` flag is set to `true` in place of an icon.
 This slot is mutually exclusive to the icon slot.

+The slots can be modified using the `compose` function on the `Button`.
+For more information on using the `compose` API, please see [this page]().

 ### Props